• Published January 23, 2025

 But if we don’t feel included, we may question whether we’re respected and accepted.
 That’s why inclusion requires far more than words alone.
 It requires a commitment to the full participation of, and investment in, every individual in the group.

-Whether most people at your organization are logging onto virtual meetings or stepping into physical offices, an inclusive workplace is vital to your collective success.
+Whether most people at your organization are logging onto virtual meetings or stepping into physical offices, having a workplace where everyone belongs is vital to your collective success.
 It shapes how people see themselves, others, and the culture around them.
 And it has a direct impact on your organization’s ability to deliver on its mission and grow the bottom line.

 What Does Inclusion Mean in the Workplace?

 An inclusive workplace is one where employees feel valued, involved, and respected for the viewpoints, ideas, perspectives, and experiences they bring.
-In an inclusive work culture, employees know they’re an integral part of the organization, and believe that differences in backgrounds, social identities, and life experiences are a strength, not a weakness.
+In an inclusive work culture, employees know they’re an integral part of the organization, and believe that differences in backgrounds and life experiences are a strength, not a weakness.

 Ultimately, inclusion in the workplace means creating an environment where employees can show up fully, without feeling they must hide or minimize any part of themselves.